tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 - Serving content that corresponds to the client’s indicated location, including delivering region-specific news, weather forecasts, and relevant advertisements.
-- Determining service availability and feature access based on the client’s indicated location.

 The server MUST be able to handle situations where geolocation is not provided in a request.
-Since not all web clients, such as curl, will send a Geolocation Client, the server MAY defer to alternative methods such as IP-based geolocation feeds to provide said value.
+Since not all web clients will send a Geolocation Client, the server MAY defer to alternative methods such as IP-based geolocation feeds to provide said value.

-If the server is acting as a forward proxy, such as a CONNECT proxy, it can use the hint to determine an appropriate geo-mapped IP address to use for outbound connections, or a client subnet to present in the EDNS0 Client Subnet extension for DNS queries {{?RFC6891}}
-{{?RFC7871}}.

 # Security Considerations {#sec-considerations}